wyfo/umpmc/README.md

 Nodes are inserted atomically in a LIFO way on the queue *head*, with their *prev* field pointing to the previous *head* ; *next* pointer of the previous head (or queue's *tail* pointer when no previous head) is set atomically in a third step.
 The second step is to set a unique *index* to the node, which is simply the index of the previous node plus one;
-if the previous node index is not set, *prev* chain is scanned until a set index is find.
-The tail of the node is guaranteed to have its index set: it's set before the node insertion in case of the first node, and it's not possible to dequeue a non-tail node while its *next* field is not set (what is done after setting the index of the *next*).
+if the previous node index is not set, *prev* chain is scanned until a set index is find (with another plus one for each node scanned).
+If the tail node doesn't have an *index*, then the current queue *index* is used; then the tail node index is checked again, so the index is guaranteed to be the correct one (if the queue index was outdated, then the tail index should be updated).

 To ensure dequeue uniqueness, queue has an *index* which is incremented atomically when a node is about to be dequeued;
 it must match node's *index*.
 Because of concurrent assignments, queue's *tail* is not guaranteed to be the exact tail